lld18/Sierraleonertd/docs/source/05OSeMOSYSModelDatabase.rst

 +---------------------------------+--------+--------+--------+--------+--------+--------+
 | Mini-Grid (Diesel Hybrid)       | 0.000  | 0.000  | 0.000  | 100    | 190    | 190    |
 +---------------------------------+--------+--------+--------+--------+--------+--------+
-*Table 2.5.9 Historic generation in Sierra Leone between 2018 and 2023.*
+*Table 2.5.9 Historic generation in Sierra Leone between 2018 and 2023 in MWh.*